Phase lines in mean-field models with nonuniform external forces: Construction of profiles

 {\bf The susceptibility $\chi$}.
 There are several ways to define the susceptibility in spatially-varying fields.
 We rewrite the sharp-kink profile equation as \bea f_b'(\phi)+h'(\phi)q(r)-\mu_0=0. \eea and interpret $-h'(\phi)q(r)$ as the field.
 A derivative of the profile equation with respect to the field then gives \bea \chi=\frac{1}{f_b''(\phi(r))}. \eea Importantly, $\chi$ diverges at a point $r$ if $\phi(r)$ equals one of the bulk spinodal values.

-Figure \ref{fig_suscept} shows $\chi$ calculated by Eq. (\ref{eq_chi}) for the profiles shown in Figs. \ref{fig_profiles_below_Tstar} and \ref{fig_profiles_above_Tstar}. $\chi$ diverges for the profiles $\phi(r)$ that cross one of the two spinodal values (points ``$\star$'', ``+'', and ``*'') and remains finite otherwise (point ``$\diamond$'').
+Figure \ref{fig_suscept} shows $\chi$ calculated by Eq. (\ref{eq_chi}) for the profiles shown in Figs. \ref{fig_profiles_below_Tstar} and \ref{fig_profiles_above_Tstar}. $\chi$ diverges for the profiles $\phi(r)$ that cross one of the two spinodal values (points ``$\bullet$'', ``+'', and ``$\times$'') and remains finite otherwise (point ``$\diamond$'').

 Note that the susceptibility can tend to $+\infty$ at one side of a point $r$ and to $-\infty$ at the other side.
 This happens when the curve $\phi(r)$ crosses the bulk spinodal value.
-In uniform fields this does not happen.
+The negative susceptibility appears in a small region of space [of order $\sim c$ of Eq. (\ref{eq_bulk})] where the composition crosses between two phases stabilized by the field.
+It is indicative that the local value of $\phi$ is unstable as a bulk phase.